 The City is currently undertaking several mobility studies and policy updates for how Calgarians move throughout the city.
-Recognizing that this work is underway, the Plan will be updated to align with the Calgary Transportation Plan and the Rivers District Study.
+Recognizing that this work is underway, the Plan will be updated to align with the Calgary Transportation Plan and the Rivers District Study, and any recommendations/outcomes from the Notice of Motion bylaw setback review.
 These updates will consider the following:

-- a. the enhancement of existing and creation of new active mobility connections; - b. integration of public transit operations with other forms of mobility; and - optimization of existing infrastructure to accommodate alternative and future mobility.
+- a.
+The role, function, standards, and potential interim uses for road rights-of-way with a focus on those streets that have road rights-of-way setbacks: - b. the enhancement of existing and creation of new active mobility connections; - c. integration of public transit operations with other forms of mobility; and - d. optimization of existing infrastructure to accommodate alternative and future mobility.